 Blue Cash Everyday Card From American Express

-Another rewards credit card from American Express that’s good for everyday purchases is the Blue Cash Preferred Card from American Express, but it has an annual fee of $95 after the first year.
-It offers a 0% introductory APR on purchases for 12 months.
+Another rewards credit card from American Express that’s good for everyday purchases is the Blue Cash Preferred Card from American Express, but it has an annual fee of $95.
+It offers generous introductory APR.
 You’ll earn 6% cash back on the first $6,000 of purchases at U.S. supermarkets; then 1% thereafter.
 You’ll also earn 6% on U.S. streaming subscriptions, 3% at U.S. gas stations and transit and 1% back on other eligible purchases.

 Capital One VentureOne Rewards